-An image of the material and its name appears in the Material Manager.
+An image of the material and its properties appears in the Properties panel.

 2 - Duplicate the Material

-Open the Material Manager menu by clicking the ellipsis (...) above the thumbnail.
+Open the Material menu by clicking the ellipsis (...) to the right of the thumbnail.

-If the Material Manager is in Multi mode, a thumbnail of the duplicate appears at the start of the material list as shown below.
+The duplicated material appears at the start of the materials list as shown below.

 3 - Rename the Duplicate Material

-In the Material Manager, open the Material Manager menu by clicking the ellipsis (...) above the thumbnail.
+In the Materials dock, open the Material menu by clicking the ellipsis (...) above the thumbnail.

 The name of the duplicate is highlighted in light blue.